codeboxrcodehub/comforthrmdocs/docs/comfortresume/user-guide/resume-category.md

 ---

-### Job Categories
+### Resume Categories

-1. Go to `Comfort Job > Job Categories`.
+1. Go to `Comfort Resume > Categories`.
-2. Add new job categories by filling in the name and description.
+2. Add new resume categories by filling in the name and description.
 3. Save changes.